|Application Due||September 24, 2021|

 |Requirements||2.5 MU GPA at time of application; Good academic standing.
 Open to all MU students.|

 |Estimated cost||$3,067 (doesn't include airfare)|

 |Contact||Shanon Dickerson, Director of Study Abroad|

-Professor Leon Schumacher will lead the Germany program.
-The program will start in Berlin.
-We will travel by bus or train to Pottsdam, Harsewinkel, Lemgo, Cologne, Frankfurt, Mannheim, Stuttgart, Munich and Nuremberg.
-Factory visits are planned at John Deere, Stihl, CLAAS, and Amazon.
-Tours are planned at the Mercedes Museum, Neuschwanstein, WWII historical sites such as Check Point Charlie, the Dachau Concentration Camp, and The Brandenburg Gate.
-Visits will also include a winery and the oldest brewery in the world.
-A special effort will be made to connect MU students with German college students.
+Professor Leon Schumacher will lead the Germany program, which typically starts in Berlin and travels by bus or train to Pottsdam, Harsewinkel, Lemgo, Cologne, Frankfurt, Mannheim, Stuttgart, Munich and Nuremberg.
+Factory visits may include John Deere, Stihl, CLAAS, and Amazon.
+Tours are usually planned at the Mercedes Museum, Neuschwanstein, WWII historical sites such as Check Point Charlie, the Dachau Concentration Camp, and The Brandenburg Gate.
+Visits also include a winery and the oldest brewery in the world and special efforts are made to connect MU students with German college students.

 In addition to gaining an understanding of German agricultural engineering practices, program participants will receive insight into German economic, political, and educational systems, as well as basic German language training.

 At the conclusion of the program, participants will better understand the global dimensions of U.S. and Missouri agriculture.

 - have a well-informed understanding of German agriculture and farming practices,

 - gain insight into the similarities and differences between U.S. and German manufacturing,

 - compare and contrast U.S. and German educational models, and